adzap/wicked_pdf/README.md

 # Wicked PDF [![Gem Version](https://badge.fury.io/rb/adzap-wicked_pdf.svg)](http://badge.fury.io/rb/adzap-wicked_pdf) [![Build Status](https://secure.travis-ci.org/adzap/wicked_pdf.svg)](http://travis-ci.org/adzap/wicked_pdf)

-_This is a fork of the [original](https://github.com/milesz/wicked_pdf) to redesign the internals for a much lighter footprint on your app and offer greater extensibility._
+_This is a fork of the [original](https://github.com/milesz/wicked_pdf) that modernises all dependencies and redesign the internals for a much lighter footprint on your app and offer greater extensibility._

 ## A PDF generation plugin for Ruby on Rails